CodeToCommunicate/CoCoLessons/01_coding_environment.md

 # Homework | Tarea

-After completing this lesson,
-please try to install
+After completing this lesson, please try to install

-* Anaconda,
+- Anaconda,
-* Git for Windows (Windows only), and
+- Git for Windows (Windows only), and
-* VS Code
+- VS Code

 on your computer using the information above.

+If you have any question about this, please write in the Slack.

+---

+Después de completar esta lección, intente instalar

+- Anaconda,
+- Git para Windows (solo Windows) y
+- Código VS

+en su computadora utilizando la información anterior.

+Si tiene alguna pregunta sobre esto, por favor escriba en Slack.

 <!-- Links, by alpha -->